Change LLC Address: Everything You Need to Know

 In addition to state agencies, you should also update your LLC address with the tax authorities at the federal, state, and local levels.
 To notify the IRS of your change in LLC address, fill out the following form: Form 8822-B, Change of Address or Responsible Party - Business.

 If you need help with how to change LLC address, you can post your job on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.